JBidlack/Weather/README.md

 This project is a simple weather app using connectivity to the openweathermap.org API to showcase ability to work with an API and the data returned.
+The API key is stored locally in a .env file and as such will not work as is for security purpposes.